Skip to content

 Actions against Police and State

 Khariya is a solicitor in our Actions against Police and State team.
-She joined Bindmans in 2019 as a paralegal in this team, before becoming a trainee solicitor in March 2021, and qualifying in March 2023.

-Khariya has also worked on a number of successful cases, including Paul Gambaccini’s claim against the Metropolitan Police Service for misuse of private information, claims for damages arising from unlawful stop and searches, and group actions following mass arrests at protests.
-In the past year, she has assisted in a number of successful challenges resulting in the release of immigration detainees from removal centres in response to the Covid-19 pandemic.
+Since joining Bindmans LLP, Khariya has worked on a number of successful cases, including Paul Gambaccini’s claim against the Commissioner of Police of the Metropolis for misuse of private information, claims for damages arising from unlawful stop and searches, and group actions following mass arrests at protests including claims pursued by protesters attending anti-fracking protests at Horse Hill in February 2016.

-Recently, Khariya was also part of the legal team instructed by the Coalition of Anti-Racist Educators (CARE) and the Black Educators Alliance (BEA) to challenge the Department of Education’s new PHSE guidance.
-This challenge resulted in a review of the guidance being raised by the Department, and an acknowledgement of the flaws identified by CARE and BEA.
+She was instructed by the Coalition of Anti-Racist Educators (CARE) and the Black Educators Alliance (BEA) with others at the firm to challenge the Department of Education’s new PHSE guidance.
+This challenge resulted in a review of the guidance being raised by the Department of Education, and an acknowledgement of the flaws identified by CARE and BEA.

 Education and career